SnapMLA: Efficient Long-Context MLA Decoding via Hardware-Aware FP8 Quantized Pipelining: Online Scale Fusion for Softmax Accumulation

-This formulation ensures that the output \( O \) is dynamically re-scaled to account for both the shifting maximum \( m^{(k)} \) and the block-specific quantization scale \( S_k \), thus eliminating the need for a separate dequantization pass.
+This formulation ensures that the output \( O \) and normalization statistic \( L \) are dynamically re-scaled to account for both the shifting maximum \( m^{(k)} \) and the block-specific probability scale \( \sigma_P^{(k)} \), thus eliminating the need for a separate dequantization pass.